RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/KnightRider.rst

                echo -n "all:{ system_wrapper.bit }" >  system_wrapper.bif
                bootgen -image system_wrapper.bif -arch zynq -process_bitstream bin -o system_wrapper.bit.bin -w

-        3. Send the *.bit.bin* file to the Red Pitaya with the ``scp`` command or use WinSCP or a similar tool to perform the operation.
+        3. Using a standard command prompt, send the *.bit.bin* file to the Red Pitaya with the ``scp`` command or use WinSCP or a similar tool to perform the operation.

            .. code-block:: bash